FAQ

 Some examples of things we might do in coaching include:

 • Making plans for following through on goals.
-Think about all the things that need to happen for someone to reach their goal: meal planning, buying the food, planning distractions, etc. Intentions are not enough; people often need help with the logistics and practicalities to be successful.
+Think about all the things that need to happen for someone to reach their goal: meal planning, buying the food, planning distractions, etc. Intentions are often not enough; people often need help with the logistics and practicalities to be successful.

-• Developing personalized strategies for how to follow through with goals even when the urge to avoid the change is high.
-For example, how will someone eat lunch even when they are afraid and their mind is coming up with every reason not to have lunch.
+• For example, how will someone eat lunch even when they are afraid and their mind is coming up with every reason not to have lunch.

 • Coping in the moment with urges to engage in compensatory and harmful behaviors